farrecall/zgy.github.io/_pages/about.md

 I'm currently a first-year PhD student at the School of Data Science in the University of Science and Technology of China (USTC).

-I am a member of the [Lab for Data Science (LDS)](http://data-science.ustc.edu.cn/main.htm), where my advisor is [Xiangnan He](http://staff.ustc.edu.cn/~hexn/).
+I am a member of the [Lab for Data Science (LDS)](http://data-science.ustc.edu.cn/main.htm) under the guidance of [Xiangnan He](http://staff.ustc.edu.cn/~hexn/).
 My research focuses on conversational recommendation systems.

 <!--